Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 which is a measure of the homogeneity of the distribution of the cloud of points $x_i$.

-Since our algorithm only requires the locations of the points $x_i$ and is oblivious to the exact knowledge of $\K$, for our numerical experiments (Section~\ref{sec:numerics}) we will consider \eqref{eq-op-between-sobolev}, general elliptic operators with or without boundary conditions (these include Mat\'ern kernels with fractional values of $s$) and exponential kernels.
+Since our algorithm only requires the locations of the points $x_i$ and is oblivious to the exact knowledge of $\K$, for our numerical experiments in \cref{sec:numerics} we will consider \eqref{eq-op-between-sobolev}, general elliptic operators with or without boundary conditions (these include Mat\'ern kernels with fractional values of $s$) and exponential kernels.

-\subsubsection{Zero fill-in incomplete Cholesky factorization (\ICH)}
+\subsection{Zero fill-in incomplete Cholesky factorization (\ICH)}

-A straightforward approach to decreasing the computational complexity of Cholesky factorization is the \emph{zero fill-in incomplete Cholesky factorization} \citep{meijerink1977iterative} (\ICH).
-When performing Gaussian elimination using \ICH, we treat all entries of both the input matrix and the output factors outside a prescribed \emph{sparsity pattern} $S \subset \I \times \I$ as zero and correspondingly ignore all operations in which they are involved.
-Figure~\ref{fig-cholesky} shows a comparison of ordinary Cholesky factorization and \ICH.
-Our approach to kernel matrices consists of applying Algorithm~\ref{alg-ICholesky} with an elimination ordering $\prec$ and a sparsity pattern $S$ that are chosen based on the locations of the $x_i$; we give the details of this elimination ordering and sparsity pattern in Construction~\ref{const-superMulti}.
+A simple approach to decreasing the computational complexity of Cholesky factorization is the \emph{zero fill-in incomplete Cholesky factorization} \cite{meijerink1977iterative} (\ICH).
+When performing Gaussian elimination using \ICH, we treat all entries of both the input matrix and the output factors outside a prescribed \emph{sparsity pattern} $S \subset \I \times \I$ as zero and correspondingly ignore all operations in which they are involved. \Cref{fig-cholesky} shows a comparison of ordinary Cholesky factorization and \ICH.
+Our approach to kernel matrices consists of applying \cref{alg-ICholesky} with an elimination ordering $\prec$ and a sparsity pattern $S$ that are chosen based on the locations of the $x_i$; \Cref{const-superMulti} gives the details of this elimination ordering and sparsity pattern.

 Write $\norm{ \quark }_{\FRO}$ for the Frobenius matrix norm and $C$ for a constant depending only on $d$, $\Omega$, $s$, $\norm{ \IK }$, $\|\IK^{-1}\|$, and $\delta$.
 To simplify notation, the asymptotic bounds in this paper are stated in the case where the logarithmic factors are at least one.
 Our main result is the following: